 Low Income Housing Tax Credit: If you rent, there may be low-income housing available.
 Many landlords have to provide a certain number of low-income rental units because they benefit from the federal Low Income Housing Tax Credit.

 Policy Changes: There have been successful policy efforts on both neighborhood and government levels.
-To learn more about policy strategies and how community organizations have dealt with gentrification, see the Texas Anti-Displacement Toolkit from the University of Texas School of Law.
+See the Texas Anti-Displacement Toolkit from the University of Texas School of Law to learn more about policy strategies and how community organizations have dealt with gentrification.

 A homestead exemption can lower your property tax bill by a lot.
-It can also help make sure your property taxes do not rise too much in the future.
+It can also help ensure your property taxes do not rise too much in the future.

-Go here for information on how to apply for a homestead exemption.
-Applications are free and you only have to qualify once.
+Read Property Taxes and Homestead Exemptions for information on how to apply for a homestead exemption.
+Applications are free, and you only have to qualify once.